akaashkasi/ChatFlowAI/README.md

-# Simple OpenAI-Conversation
+# ChatFlowAI

-This repository hosts an interactive chat application leveraging Streamlit for UI and OpenAI's GPT-4 for conversation.
+This repository is home to ChatFlowAI: an interactive chat application that harnesses the power of Streamlit for its user interface and the sophistication of OpenAI's GPT-4 for engaging dialogues.
+The AI is designed not only to offer conversational guidance but also to retain a memory of all previous interactions, ensuring a cohesive and context-aware conversational experience.

 ## Added the following implementations so far:
 - Interactive chat interface using Streamlit